White Sox vs. Brewers Player Props Betting Odds

-Player prop bet options for Christian Yelich, Luis Robert and others are listed when the Milwaukee Brewers visit the Chicago White Sox at Guaranteed Rate Field on Saturday (at 7:15 PM ET).
+Bookmakers have listed player props for Christian Yelich, Luis Robert and others when the Milwaukee Brewers visit the Chicago White Sox at Guaranteed Rate Field on Sunday at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!